Osprey Tempest 20 Review

 Shoulder Straps & Hipbelt

 I found the hip belt comfortable.
 The belt is wide, lightly padded, and covered with a single piece of mesh.
-Attached to the backpack and mesh on the back of your pack, the belt wraps around your hips and holds the pack firmly in place with the large buckle on the front of the hip belt.
+Attached to the backpack and mesh on the back of your pack, the belt wraps around your hips and holds the pack firmly in place with the oversized buckle on the front of the hip belt.

 Additional Pack Straps